JagJones/Invasive_Plants/README.md

 **To Use:**

-This script uses...

 .
-To use this script pull down to your machine.
+Pull down to your machine.
 .
-Next install the required tools...
+Install the required packages:
 - Make code box here for requirements.txt

 .
 To run Jupyter Notebooks..